luke185/CP3407_MyClean/user_stories/accepting_and_managing_bookings_for_cleaners.md

 ## Tasks
 >   V1: Week / Chapter 3
+### + TODO (Pre-velocity)
+>   V1: Week / Chapter 4
-1. Add interface and database logic to allow cleaners to toggle automatic acceptance of bookings (1 Day)
+1. Add interface and database logic to allow cleaners to toggle automatic acceptance of bookings.
+(1 Day)
-2. Add a booking summary to the provided dashboard that includes a bookings status (0.5 days)
+2. Add a booking summary to the provided dashboard that includes the bookings status.
+(0.5 Days)
-3. Add buttons to accept or reject bookings if automatic acceptance is not toggled on (0.5 days)
+3. Add buttons to accept or reject bookings if automatic acceptance is not toggled on.
+(0.5 Days)
-4. Add a button to cancel a client booking that does not make the slots available again (1 day)
+4. Add a button to cancel a client booking that does not make the slots available again.
+(1 Day)
 ### + TODO
 >   V1: Week / Chapter 4
-1. Add interface and database logic to allow cleaners to toggle automatic acceptance of bookings
+1. Add interface and database logic to allow cleaners to toggle automatic acceptance of bookings.
+(1.5 Days)
-2. Add a booking summary to the provided dashboard that includes a bookings status
+2. Add a booking summary to the provided dashboard that includes the bookings status.
+(0.5 Days)
-3. Add buttons to accept or reject bookings if automatic acceptance is not toggled on
+3. Add buttons to accept or reject bookings if automatic acceptance is not toggled on.
+(0.5 Days)
-4. Add a button to cancel a client booking that does not make the slots available again
+4. Add a button to cancel a client booking that does not make the slots available again.
+(1.5 Days)
 ### + IN PROGRESS
 >   V1: Week / Chapter 4
-1. Add interface and database logic to allow cleaners to toggle automatic acceptance of bookings (29/03/2025)
+1. Add interface and database logic to allow cleaners to toggle automatic acceptance of bookings.
+(29/03/2025)
-2. Add a booking summary to the provided dashboard that includes a bookings status (31/01/2025)
+2. Add a booking summary to the provided dashboard that includes the bookings status.
+(31/01/2025)
-3. Add buttons to accept or reject bookings if automatic acceptance is not toggled on (01/04/2025)
+3. Add buttons to accept or reject bookings if automatic acceptance is not toggled on.
+(01/04/2025)
-4. Add a button to cancel a client booking that does not make the slots available again (01/04/2025)
+4. Add a button to cancel a client booking that does not make the slots available again.
+(01/04/2025)
 ### + DONE
 >   V1: Week / Chapter 2
-1. Add interface and database logic to allow cleaners to toggle automatic acceptance of bookings (30/03/2025)
+1. Add interface and database logic to allow cleaners to toggle automatic acceptance of bookings.
+(30/03/2025)
-2. Add a booking summary to the provided dashboard that includes a bookings status (01/04/2025)
+2. Add a booking summary to the provided dashboard that includes the bookings status.
+(01/04/2025)
-3. Add buttons to accept or cancel bookings if automatic acceptance is not toggled on (01/04/2025)
+3. Add buttons to accept or cancel bookings if automatic acceptance is not toggled on.
+(01/04/2025)
-4. Add a button to cancel a client booking that does not make the slots available again (02/04/2025)
+4. Add a button to cancel a client booking that does not make the slots available again.
+(02/04/2025)

 ## UI Design
 >   V1: Week / Chapter 2